android/studio-projects/HelloAndroid/README.md

 # Hello Android

-Hello Android is a empty Android app starter app built with [Jetpack Compose](https://developer.android.com/jetpack/compose).
+Hello Android is an empty Android app starter app built with [Jetpack Compose](https://developer.android.com/jetpack/compose).
 The goal of the sample is to demonstrate a simple Hello World Android app.